 - The reserve is also home to approximately three hundred types of bird, from raptors to songbirds to waterbirds.

-- Bush walks can include birding, and they also provide opportunities to scrutinise plants and insects, and to track larger animals.
+- Bush walks can include birding, and they also provide opportunities to scrutinize plants and insects, and to track larger animals.

 - Photographic safaris are available too.